 18. Use cheat sheets to remember what all the functions are for

 Understanding Cricut terms and the functions of Design Space can be a lot to remember – using a glossary cheat sheet can really help.
-Go ahead and download mine here on the blog inside the Freebie Vault!
+Go ahead and download mine here!
+Enter your email and it will go straight to your inbox!